 1. Cancer

-In February 2021, the Commission presented Europe’s Beating Cancer Plan covering prevention, early diagnosis, treatment and follow-up.
-In September 2022, the Commission presented a new approach to support Member States’ efforts to boost the uptake of cancer screening and to increase eligible individuals’ participation rate in breast, colorectal and cervical cancer screenings to 90% by 2050.
+In February 2021, the Commission presented Europe’s Beating Cancer Plan, covering prevention, early diagnosis, treatment and follow-up.
+In September 2022, the Commission presented a new approach on cancer screening to support Member States’ efforts to boost the uptake of cancer screening and to increase the participation rate of eligible individuals in breast, colorectal and cervical cancer screenings to 90% by 2050.

 2. Non-communicable diseases